I took a week of vacation in July. Work was slow and I felt like sleeping in.

 I had a feeling Hopeton was up to something grey-area-adjacent, that he didn't want to drag me into since he knew I was in my good boy era, but fuck it.
 Like I said, I was bored.

-I threw on a pair of grey sweat pants, a white t-shirt, a pair of Timberlands and a Mets hat, drove the zo reken over to Nostrand Ave. and found a parking space almost directly in front of the shop.
+I threw on a pair of grey sweat pants, a white t-shirt, a pair of Timberlands and a Mets hat, drove the zo reken over to Nostrand Ave. and found a parking space almost directly in front of the store.

-This iteration of Panamanian Star looked really different from the days when it was a “Shipping and Logistics” company.
-Once he got his RIA agent’s license, Hopeton had spent a decent amount of money remodeling the space.
+The cheap plywood sales counter had been replaced by a series of bank teller style cashier booths, enclosed in bulletproof glass.
 The bright blue plastic shipping barrels were long gone.
-In their place were a few mini desks with ballpoint pens and remittance forms stacked neatly on their surfaces.
-There was light RIA branding here and there, and a pair of upholstered wing chairs in a corner opposite the front door, to remind customers that this was a legitimate place of business.
+In their place were a few mini desks upon which rested stacks of remittance forms and some ballpoint pens.
+There was light Ria branding here and there, and a pair of upholstered wing chairs in a corner opposite the front door, to remind customers that this was a legitimate place of business.

-The back room had also gone through a radical transformation- the entire space had been cleared of all the shipping materials and the walls freshly painted.
+The back room had also gone through a dramatic transformation- the entire space had been cleared of all the shipping materials and the walls freshly painted.
 In this iteration, it was just a big-ass space for people to hang out in and maybe get some work done, if needed.

 Hopeton’s gigantic mahogany desk still had pride of place towards the center of the room, but now it rested on an expensive looking Persian rug and the old, metal and pleather swivel chair had been upgraded to an ergonomic Knoll.
 Luxury and function.